lmposter/Full-Stack-Mobile-Shopping-App/README.md

 # Full-Stack-Mobile-Shopping-App
-Please check out https://github.com/lmposter/CSC207-Project for the most up-to-date version.
+Please check out https://github.com/lmposter/CSC207-Project for the most up-to-date version of the Shopping App.